15.4 Upper Gastrointestinal Tract

 Head Stand

 Did you ever wonder what would happen if you tried to swallow food while standing on your head like this person in Figure 15.4.1?
 Many people think that food travels down the gullet from the mouth by the force of gravity.
 If that were the case, then food you swallowed would stay in your throat while you were standing on your head.
 In reality, your position doesn’t have much to do with your ability to swallow.
 Food will travel from your mouth to your stomach whether you are standing upright or upside down.
-That’s because the tube the food travels through — the — moves the food along via muscular contractions known as .
+That’s because the tube the food travels through — the esophagus — moves the food along via muscular contractions known as peristalsis.
 The esophagus is one of several organs that make up the upper gastrointestinal tract.

 Organs of the Upper Gastrointestinal Tract